 Long exposure photos are highly susceptible to noise because the sensor can get very warm while they’re being shot.
 This causes hot pixels in the image, resulting in noise at low ISO.

 Cameras that can shoot with long exposures, especially DSLR and mirrorless cameras, have a long exposure noise reduction option to fix this.
 What’s different about it is that it usually works when you’re shooting in RAW, too.

 Long exposure noise reduction works by shooting two frames.
 The first is your intended shot; the second is a “dark frame” shot as if you’d left the lens cap on.
 The dark frame captures nothing but the hot pixels, which the software then uses as a map to remove them from the original image.

-5. Master Noise Reduction in Lightroom
+5. Reduce Noise in Camera Raw or Lightroom

 If you’ve tried to minimize noise while shooting but are still left with some to clean up, where do you go next?

-Lightroom.
+Shoot in RAW and process in Camera Raw or Lightroom.
 It’s how many professionals gets their photos to look tack-sharp.